muhayyu-shahbaz/muhayyu-shahbaz/README.md

 - 👋 Hi, I’m @muhayyu-shahbaz
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...full stack development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... javascript,react-js.
-- 💞️ I’m looking to collaborate on ...html css
+- 💞️ I’m looking to collaborate on ...html css and js
 - 📫 How to reach me .../muhayyudin44@gmail.com

 <!---